Nastel/tnt4j-streams/README.md

 This is useful when streamed data is aggregated in one data package, like JSON/XML data having some header values and array of payload entries (see `mft-tracking` sample XML's), but you need only those payload entries maintaining some header data contained values to be set to jKool.
-Or like in `mft_fte` sample, when MFT `transaction` progress event `transferSet` node having `source` and `destination` definitions and you need to split them into separate events maintaining some `transaction` data values.
+Or like in `mft_fte` sample, when MFT `transaction` progress event `transferSet` node having `source` and `destination` definitions, and you need to split them into separate events maintaining some `transaction` data values.

 ### Field value transformations